aburstyn9068/aburstyn9068.github.io/README.md

 Then you might be a product manager.
 Or…you could be a strength and conditioning coach.

-With a career in strength and conditioning I developed many skill sets, none of which were driving a software product vision to frution.
+With a career in strength and conditioning I developed many skill sets, none of which were driving a software product vision to fruition.
 After deciding to end my strength and conditioning career and pivot into the tech sector, I landed a position as data scientist at a startup company.
 Not long after starting my role, I noticed some areas in the company that had areas that could be improved upon by implementing new software products into the workstreams.
 I immediately took on the role of implementing my products to aid these areas and improve key performance metrics.
 The products I spearheaded made a profound impact on the business and changed the way the associated departments operated.

 The question is, how is one able to lead product development initiatives with a background in athletic coaching?
 The answer is very simple: There is a major overlap in the skillsets and processes between leading the development of a tech product and running a strength and conditioning program.
 Without knowing it at the time, I had been leading agile projects for my entire career as a strength coach.